uavaustin/target-finder-model/README.md

 * `scripts_tf/` Helpful TensorFlow utilities

 #### Misc
-* `.circleci/` CI Config for automated builds and testing
+* `.github/workflows/` CI Config for automated builds and testing
 * `Dockerfiles/` Docker resources for creating a prebuilt ML environment
 * `target_finder_model/` The package that will be exported to [target-finder](https://github.com/uavaustin/target-finder) when a release is created.

-## Testing
-Tests can be executed by running `make test` inside `Dockerfiles`.

-## Readability
-All Python code conforms to the [Google Python Style Guide](http://google.github.io/styleguide/pyguide.html).
-The code can be formatted using [Black](https://black.readthedocs.io/en/stable/).
+* `experimental` Collection of various scripts that may or may not be used in the future.
+Nothing outside of experimental can depend on code inside experimental.